jovankricka/pragmatic_software_architecture/docs/s03_hexagonal_architecture/s03_l02_about_the_cake.md

 At the time I did this presentation I had already worked with hexagonal architecture and was completely blown away by tremendous increase in clarity on “what goes where“ that it brings.
-Also, I found its ability to keep code clean and maintainable and prevent “big ball of mud”, “code rot” and leaking of tech-specifics into the domain so much more powerful than most of the other patterns for structuring code I used until then.
+Also, I found its ability to keep code clean and maintainable and prevent “big ball of mud” so much more powerful than most of the other patterns for structuring code I used until then.

-When I asked those two questions above what developers actually did is:
+When I asked those two questions above, what developers actually did is:

 * they did not agree on “what goes where” in layered architecture and
 * they leaked technology details (HTTP, queue listener) into the domain.